 Baby carriers are available for loan on request at parents’ discretion.
 Haddon Hall provides an area beneath the restaurant and in the upper courtyard to safely store pushchairs.

 The Gardens contains unguarded drops and very low parapets; visitors are also advised to keep close attention to young children and vulnerable adults.

 Seating is available in the Great Hall and Long Gallery within the house.
 There are benches on the Fountain Terrace, and on the upper and lower terraces in the gardens.

-The toilets are lit with automatic lighting and have electric hand driers.
+The toilets are lit with automatic lighting and paper towels are provided for hand drying.